aurora-opensource/au/docs/discussion/concepts/zero.md

 ```

 This _works_, but we couldn't really call it satisfying.
 Specifying these units adds a lot of
 clutter.
-Shouldn't there be a better way?

 ### `ZERO` to the rescue

-Fortunately, there is!
-To see why, notice that `0` is the _one and only number_ where the results
+Fortunately, there's a better way.
+To see why, notice that `0` is the _one and only number_ where
-of this comparison are _completely independent_ of the choice of units.
-Simply put, zero of
+the results of this comparison are _completely independent_ of the choice of units.
+Simply put,
-anything is just zero!
+zero of anything is just zero!

 This fact is the key to reducing friction.
 We created a type, [`Zero`](../../reference/zero.md),
 which always represents the value `0`.
 We also made a built-in constant of that type, `ZERO`, for